Reinforcement Unlearning via Group Relative Policy Optimization: Related Work

 \subsection{Unlearning in LLMs}

-The unique challenges of large language models (LLMs) like their vast size and black-box nature have made unlearning a critical research area \citep{blanco2025digital,liu2024machine,liu2025rethinking,geng2025comprehensive}.
-Current unlearning methods for LLMs fall into two main categories: \textit{direct parameter updates} and \textit{preference optimization frameworks} with complementary work proposing robust and parameter-efficient unlearning through unified or low-overhead fine-tuning schemes that mitigate collateral forgetting \citep{chatowards,dingunified}.
+The unique challenges of LLMs, such as their vast size and black-box nature, have made unlearning a critical research area \citep{blanco2025digital,liu2024machine,liu2025rethinking,geng2025comprehensive}.
+Current unlearning methods for LLMs fall into two main categories: \textit{direct parameter updates} and \textit{preference optimization frameworks}, with complementary work proposing robust, parameter-efficient unlearning through unified or low-overhead fine-tuning schemes that mitigate collateral forgetting \citep{chatowards,dingunified}.

 \textbf{Direct Fine-Tuning Strategies.} These methods directly modify the model's parameters.
 Relabeling fine-tuning replaces unwanted outputs in a ``forget set'' with neutral or refusal responses and then uses standard gradient descent to overwrite the original knowledge \citep{eldan2023s}.
 Gradient Ascent (GA), on the other hand, maximizes the next-token loss on the forget set, actively pushing the model away from the knowledge to be forgotten \citep{jang2023knowledge}.
 Because pure GA can severely degrade a model's fluency, many approaches add retain-set regularizers -- either a concurrent gradient-descent loss on retained data \citep{liu2022continual} or a KL-divergence penalty that keeps the updated model close to its original distribution \citep{yao2024machine}.
 Several studies analyze the objectives and gradient dynamics underlying loss-based unlearning \citep{wangllm,wangrethinking,yuancloser}, highlighting failure modes of existing approaches and proposing more principled formulations.